CANADA STOCKS-TSX gets boost from financials but oils drag

 * TSX up 20.08 points, or 0.15 pct, at 13,811.93

 * Seven of the 10 main groups finish higher

 * Financials up 0.38 pct, energy down 0.3 pct (Adds details, comments)

 By Solarina Ho

-TORONTO, Feb 7 (Reuters) - Toronto's main stock index closed modestly higher on Monday as financial shares gained on increased confidence in economic recovery, but energy shares dropped as oil prices eased.
+TORONTO, Feb 7 (Reuters) - Toronto's main stock index closed modestly higher on Monday as financial issues gained on increased confidence in the economic recovery, but energy shares dropped as oil prices eased.

 The financials group, which makes up nearly 30 percent of the index, rose 0.38 percent, its fifth rise in the past six sessions.

 "It seems the financial side of the equation is continuing on its recent strength.
 It's driven on global positive sentiment ... worldwide positive growth," said Francis Campeau, a broker at MF Global Canada.

 Data in January showed signs that the economic recovery was gathering steam, particularly in the United States, which has encouraged stock markets higher.
 In New York, the S&P 500 and the Dow Jones industrial average both hit 2-1/2 year highs on Monday.